 That means you, Frank, and 7+ billion other human beings on the planet all collectively own the seeds bred on his farm.
 We all have a shared responsibility to preserve them, improve them, and perhaps even use them to breed new heirloom varieties if we’re interested and able to do so.
 That’s how regionally-adaptive, resilient, biodiverse farm/food systems are built, and you can be part of that process.

 For you gardeners out there: we hope this info will help you further appreciate the “grow journey” your seeds have been on before they came into your care.
-Nurture them, share them, and pass them forward.
+Nurture them, share them, breed them, and pass them forward!
 After all, they belong to you.
 And to everyone else too.